dominik-air/ArticuLearn/README.md

 - Practice Session - real-time exercises with a language model.
 - Learning Path - a collection of lessons and practice sessions in a specific order.
 - Badges - users receive a badge after completing a part of a learning path.
 Keeps track of the user's progress in a gamified way.

+## Acknowledgement
+Project implemented as part of the [100commitow](https://100commitow.pl) competition.